smessie/rl-robot-arm-evolution/README.md

   + Click "Add open scenes"
   + Click "Build".
 Build the project with name 'simenv' in a directory `build/` in the repository root.

+## Setting up C# code style analysis

+We use [Roslynator](https://github.com/JosefPihrt/Roslynator).
+Install it for your editor.

+Note: for it to work on my setup in Visual Studio Code, you might have to downgrade the Visual Studio Code C# Extension to 1.24.1.
+See [this issue](https://github.com/OmniSharp/omnisharp-vscode/issues/5160).